mamapitufo/chall-tic-tac-toe/README.md

   it would be easier to manage the lookups and change the dimensions of the board.
 I'm happy with some aspects, but I don't like the `side` function or the `rows` helper.
+* At some point I started moving some of the functions to their own modules (board related functions, screen rendering functions, etc), but then I thought it wasn't necessary for such a small program.
+* I'm not too happy with the `cond` and `if`'s in the game loop, but couldn't come up with a different solution.

 ## License